On 23 February 2022 we introduced changes to visiting arrangements at our hospitals.

 Our visiting policy is under regular review, and we would like to thank everyone for their patience.
 We will relax visiting restrictions further as soon as it is safe and appropriate to do so.

 We would like all visitors to continue to take steps to help us reduce the risk of infection spreading.
-All visitors should wear a mask at all times, observe social distancing and wash hands regularly.
+See the attending our hospitals page for more details.

 Who can visit?